nickoal/Radical-Open-Access-Symposium/README.md

 In this context, the symposium will question the current corporatized systems of academic publishing and the commercial-driven art museum and upmarket gallery systems, as well as serve as a forum to interrogate new models of collective action for collaborating on, creating, and sharing scholarship and art.
 This event has been organised in collaboration with the Post-Publishing programme (https://www.post-publishing.org) at the Centre for Postdigital Cultures (Coventry University, UK), and forms part of a series of symposia exploring contemporary approaches to experimental publishing.

-The **Radical Open Access: Experiments in (Post-)Publishing Symposium** will be a hybrid event, taking place in a hybrid format with a mix of remote and onsite participation at the University of Colorado Boulder on Friday, 1 October 2021.
+The **Radical Open Access: Experiments in (Post-)Publishing Symposium** will be a hybrid event, with a mix of remote and onsite participation at the University of Colorado Boulder on Friday, 1 October 2021.
 This event will be followed by a "**Clinic for Open Source Arts**."

 Light breakfast, refreshments and lunch will be provided.
 We look forward to seeing you there!